Guidelines -- Appellate Review of Decisions of Administrative Law Judges Affecting a Provider's Participation in the Medicare and Medicaid Programs

-(f) A submission (including the request for review) may not incorporate by reference a brief or parts of a brief previously submitted to the ALJ.
+(c) A submission (including the request for review) may not incorporate by reference a brief or parts of a brief previously submitted to the ALJ.

 (d) If both parties have filed a request for review, the Board may provide for the parties' responses and replies to be filed simultaneously.

-(e) The Board expects any party needing an extension to file the response or the reply (or any additional submissions required by the Board) to file a request for an extension before the original due date, to include a statement about whether the opposing party objects to the requested extension, and to state the reasons for the request.
+(e) The Board expects any party needing an extension for filing the response or the reply (or any additional submissions required by the Board) to file a request for an extension before the original due date, to include a statement about whether the opposing party objects to the requested extension, and to state the reasons for the request.
 The Board will grant an extension only for good cause shown.

 (g) While the Board may admit additional evidence into the record (during oral proceedings or through written submission) after notice to the parties, the Board will do so only if it considers the additional evidence to be relevant and material to an issue before it.
 In deciding whether to admit evidence, the Board will also consider whether the party that proffers the evidence has demonstrated good cause for not producing the evidence during proceedings before the ALJ.
 The Board may require a party to produce relevant evidence or information at any point in the process.

-(b) The Board has adopted the following standard of review.
+(c) The Board has adopted the following standard of review.
 The standard of review on a disputed factual issue is whether the ALJ decision is supported by substantial evidence in the record as a whole.
 The standard of review on a disputed issue of law is whether the ALJ decision is erroneous.
 The bases for modifying, reversing or remanding an ALJ decision include the following: a finding of material fact necessary to the outcome of the decision is not supported by substantial evidence; a legal conclusion necessary to the outcome of the decision is erroneous; the decision is contrary to law or applicable regulations; a prejudicial error of procedure (including an abuse of discretion under the law or applicable regulations) was committed.

 - the Board reopens and revises its decision in accordance with 42 C.F.R. § 498.102.